trungdinh1983/CSC400-RadixIntegerSort/README.md

   - Filename: `junit-platform-console-standalone-1.8.2.jar`
   - Located in the `lib/` directory

-### Dependency Details

-The project uses a single JAR file for JUnit testing, which includes both the Jupiter API and Engine.

 ## Algorithm Details

 Radix Sort is a non-comparative sorting algorithm that sorts integers by processing individual digits.
+Key characteristics include:

-It works by sorting numbers digit by digit, from the least significant digit to the most significant digit.
+- Sorts numbers digit by digit
+- Starts from the least significant digit
+- Moves to the most significant digit
+- Stable sorting algorithm for integers

 ## Time Complexity